Wed 09/01 | Mon 09/13

 Go to Creativity Page and read the thoughts on creativity.
 Divided in groups solve the Nine Dots Problem paying attention to how you individually and as a group solved the problem.
 Think of the steps you used to explore new ideas, and what you can do to improve your creative thinking skills.
-Write you group's answers to discuss with the rest of the class.
+Present your group thoughts to the class.

 Homework for Class 2

 In Blackboard, Go to Post 1 and introduce yourself

 Blackboard Readings and Post choose 2.
 Element of Design Shape & Space | Design Basics: Shape & Space pps 162 [Nonobjective Shapes] to 173 [end of Positive/Negative Shapes]